 Thanks to Airbus’s AI-Gym program, they have been able to develop a machine learning algorithm that would not only clear the noise in real-time but also provide a full transcript of the controller’s audio.

 The trend has just begun.
-As the airlines continue to adopt emerging technologies like AI, IoT, AR, and VR, they will receive enormous benefits in revenue management, predictive maintenance, flight scheduling, and more.
+As the aviation industry continues to adopt emergencing technology like artificial intelligence, they will receive enormous benefits in revenue management, predictive maintenance, flight scheduling, and more.
 Ultimately, all these benefits will result in one thing, which is at the core of every airline’s business: a better customer experience.

 Written by Sagar Sharma, CTO at Credencys.